Ursine, Nevada

 Ursine is an unincorporated community and census-designated place in Lincoln County, Nevada, United States.
-It is located in the foothills of the White Rock Mountains on Eagle Valley about two miles downstream from the Eagle Valley Reservoir and Spring Valley State Park.
-The population was 91 at the 2010 census.
+It is located in the foothills of the White Rock Mountains on Eagle Valley about two miles downstream from the Eagle Valley Reservoir in Spring Valley State Park.
+The population was 62 at the 2020 census.

 A post office was established at Ursine in 1895, and remained in operation until 1959.
 The community was named after the valley in which it is located.